It’s easy to enter the Tes Schools Awards. All the information below will help you prepare your entry.

 - If there is no lead school in a collaborative project, to avoid multiple entries focusing on the same project please agree who will make the submission on behalf of the group.
 All partners will be credited at the awards evening

-- The shortlist will be published on Friday 26 April 2019 with the winners being announced at a gala ceremony at the Grosvenor House Hotel in London on Friday 21 June 2019
+- The shortlist will be published later in the year with the winners being announced at a gala ceremony at the Grosvenor House Hotel in London on Friday 19 June 2020

 - A maximum of 3 supplementary documents are permitted.
 Each document should not exceed two sides of A4